delphiassistant/IdentityCoreCustomization/IdentityCoreCustomization/IdentityCustomizations.md

 - Normalize inputs consistently for multi-identifier login; consider enforcing unique phone/email if required.
 - Add throttling/rate-limits and audit logs for SMS flows.
-- Secure Hangfire dashboard (e.g., authorization filter).
-- Periodically purge `AuthenticationTickets` to avoid DB growth.
+- Periodically purge `AuthenticationTickets` to avoid DB growth (handled by the hosted cleanup service).
 - Consider using production-grade email/SMS providers and robust error handling.